-Duty managers, those nominated as Fire Marshals and those that have fire safety responsibilities undertake Fire Awareness and Fire Marshal training which is delivered by the college Health and Safety Manager.
+Those nominated as Fire Marshals and those that have fire safety responsibilities undertake Fire Awareness and Fire Marshal training which is delivered by the College Health and Safety Manager.
 This must be completed every 3 years.

 Other specific staff (managers, facilities and selected key personnel) complete fire extinguisher training which is delivered through an online module.
 This is completed every 3 Years.